taddieken95/Accuray_Tech_Comm_Guide/Chapter 3: Voicing/Section 1: Microsoft Manual of Style.md

 * Use words that can be both nouns and verbs carefully - *file, post, mark, screen, record,* and *report*, for example.
 Use the sentence structure and context to eliminate ambiguity.

-> **NOTE:** This concludes this section on the *Microsoft Style Guide*, click [here](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/blob/master/Chapter%203:%20Voicing/Section%202:%20Accuray%20Corporate%20Style%20Guide.md) to continue to the next section on Accuray's Corporate Style Guide, or click [here](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/blob/master/Chapter%203:%20Voicing/READme.md) to return to the Chapter 3 overview.
+> This concludes this section on the *Microsoft Style Guide*, click [here](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/blob/master/Chapter%203:%20Voicing/Section%202:%20Accuray%20Corporate%20Style%20Guide.md) to continue to the next section on Accuray's Corporate Style Guide, or click [here](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/blob/master/Chapter%203:%20Voicing/READme.md) to return to the Chapter 3 overview.